Statistics on Pensioners in Finland 2019

 A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

-Read more in the new e-publication of the Finnish Centre for Pensions and Kela:
+Read more in the e-publication of the Finnish Centre for Pensions and Kela:

-The Statistical Yearbook of Pensioners in Finland is published by the Statistics Unit of the Planning Department of the Finnish Centre for Pensions (ETK) in co-operation with the Statistics and Data Warehousing Section of the Social Insurance Institution of Finland (Kela).
+The Statistics on Pensioners in Finland is published by the Statistics Unit of the Planning Department of the Finnish Centre for Pensions (ETK) in co-operation with the Statistics and Data Warehousing Section of the Social Insurance Institution of Finland (Kela).

 The obligation to compile statistics is prescribed to both Kela and the Finnish Centre for Pensions.
 The Act on the Finnish Centre for Pensions states that one of the responsibilities of the centre is to compile statistics in its field of business.
 The production of the statistics at the Finnish Centre for Pensions is handled by the Planning Department.
 The Act on the Social Insurance Institution states that the tasks of Kela include to compile statistics, projections and forecasts.